Paulie-Aditya/pricebots/README.md

 # pricebots
-Written in python by Paulie, being rewritten in javascript by [code913](https://code913.devpage.me) for cloudflare workers.
+Written in python by Paulie, being rewritten in javascript by [code913](https://code913.devpage.me) for [napkin.io](https://napkin.io).

 Setup:
 1. Install nodejs.